-The country’s biggest and longest-running book fair is about to begin tomorrow.
-With more than a hundred publishing houses participating in the 39th Manila International Book Fair (MIBF), our bookworm selves can’t help but feel thrilled.
-But before we dash off to the SMX Convention Center in Pasay, here are some important reminders to make sure that the fair will be smooth and stress-free for you and your fellow attendees.
+Book fairs are becoming more and more rampant in the country.
+We have the longest-running Manila International Book Fair every September while the “world’s largest book sale” Big Bad Wolf comes to visit us every so often.
+With almost millions of offerings and huge discounts, we can’t help but look forward to book fairs of all kinds.
+But before we dash off to the SMX Convention Center in Pasay (where major fairs are usually held), here are some important reminders to make sure that the experience will be smooth and stress-free for you and your fellow attendees.

 Don’t scatter the books